andrema13/movie-search-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000/discover](http://localhost:3000/discover) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000/) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### Notes
+## Notes

+- The application was tested but some tests weren't passing due the an bad useFetch hook mock, which I drop off a further investigation due the lack of time.
+Also, the useFetch hook wasn't tested
+- After entering the movie details page, when we go back to the previous page the state resets, so this could be improved using local storage